 Dr Michael Powers QC

 Too many lives are lost through clinical negligence and lessons still need to be learned.
 For many years before the Mid-Staffordshire NHS Hospital scandal, I campaigned for “Robbie’s Law” – a legal duty of candour in the NHS.
 Until healthcare workers learn that cover-up is worse than owning-up we will have to continue to employ the legal machinery to unearth the truth.
-This process is in the interests of patients and the general public.
+This process is in the interests of patients and the general public and I am presently writing on a book on this subject with Prof Phil Steer and Captain Omar Malik.

 As a former helicopter pilot, I am instructed in civil and criminal aviation cases.
 My instructors used to tell me that helicopters are the safest means of air transport – maybe – but it depends on who flies and maintains them.

-I am a trained and accredited Mediator with the Notre Dame School of Law (2000) and mediate principally in professional negligence matters, though I also have experience mediating in marine and aviation cases.
+I am a trained and accredited Mediator with the Notre Dame School of Law (2000) and mediate principally in professional negligence matters, though I also have experience mediating in marine and aviation cases and, through the LCIA, arbitrating international commercial disputes.

 Education in medicine and the law is vitally important to me.
 I remain a Registered Medical Practitioner and I am a lead examiner for the Primary Membership of the Faculty of Forensic and Legal Medicine of the Royal College of Physicians.
-On the legal side, for many years I have been Grade A advocacy trainer, I have sought to improve the skills of advocacy of young barristers in England, Wales and abroad.
+On the legal side, for many years I have been Grade A advocacy trainer seeking to improve the skills of advocacy of young barristers in England, Wales and abroad.

 Practising at the Bar as a medical negligence QC is a great privilege and I strive to help all those who seek justice.